The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 "Ask me how I did it – using this awesome, delicious shake!"

-Help them get clear on their wants and desires from where they're currently at.
+Help them clear their wants and desires from where they're currently at.

 Once you've established the pain point, you have their attention, and they're listening to you.